 Every year WEST makes small bursaries to give practical support to women and girls who are already learning or working in a non-traditional role or would like to do start to do this.

-For the last two years the bursary money has been raised through an annual film night at Sheffield Hallam University.
+For the last three years the bursary money has been raised through an annual film night at Sheffield Hallam University.

-If you would like to make a donation to this great cause, please contact WEST’s treasurer Jenny Fortune on 0114 225 3516 and firstname.lastname@example.org; or any of the WiSET (Women in Science, Engineering and Technology) team on 0114 225 4677 and email@example.com.
+If you would like to make a donation to this great cause, please contact WEST’s treasurer Jenny Fortune on 0114 225 3516 and email@example.com; or WEST trustee Pat Morton on 0114 225 4695 and firstname.lastname@example.org

 In 2013 WEST received funds to promote and support projects and organisations that encourage girls and women into non-traditional subjects and careers.
 It is now working in partnership with